Spatial visualization functions for terra objects and point data

 - return_layer

-Whether to return the layers or the plot.
-Default is FALSE.
+Whether to return a list of ggplot layers instead of a complete plot.
+Default is

 A character string or a theme class (i.e. ggplot2::theme_classic) specifying the theme to use.
 Default is "theme_this".